 So from a young age, I studied the craft of storytelling.
 I used other author’s characters to learn character.
 I mimicked their style, recycled their settings, and mastered true dialogue.
 I trained my ear by listening to Pop-Pop’s stories, and I understood plot by watching the same movies over and over again.
 Storytelling defines me.
 It satisfies my soul and helps me to understand the wonders of the world around me, and especially its inhabitants.
 I write mainly speculative fiction, that is horror, science fiction, and fantasy, and mostly in the young adult or middle grade genres.
 Although my stories are varied, it is my mission to always create books that inspire, empower, and educate the next generation of leaders.
 Let me know if I’ve succeeded!

 On a more personal note, I am a Disney addict.
 I can’t get enough!
 My favorite thing to do is to hit the parks with my family on any given day.
 In fact, when I don’t go I actually feel a little sad inside.
 I also love movies, especially watching the same ones over and over.
 Growing up I worked on a lot of film sets and felt that one day I would “make it” in Hollywood.
 That dream is still alive and well.
 Besides writing, I am also a podcaster for my own show ORIGINS and I cosplay at conventions both my own fictional characters and my favorites.
 You can check out my cosplay on Pinterest.
 I own a hound dog, have two sons (a highschooler who wants to be on Broadway and an elementary aged football stud), and the most incredible husband I could ever ask for.
 I am extraordinarily blessed.

 If you’re still reading, thank you.
 This journey is no fun without friends to share it with, like you!
-Make sure you sign up for my quarterly newsletter to keep in touch or if you want to support what I do directly, head over to my Patreon page and donate a buck a month.
+Make sure you visit often and keep in touch!
+Your support both in time and finances help me to carry out my mission: STORIES THAT SHAPE YOU!